LOS-ESSnet/Paris-Hackathon/models/models-vocabularies.md

 For participants of the “Consume” track, SPARQL will be the most useful thing to know.
 The Jena documentation includes a [SPARQL tutorial](https://jena.apache.org/tutorials/sparql.html), translated in French [here](https://web-semantique.developpez.com/tutoriels/jena/arq/introduction-sparql/).
 For more in-depth information, the [SPARQL Query Language](https://www.w3.org/TR/sparql11-query/) specification is the place to go.

-Short video introductions of RDF/RDFS and SPARQL are available on the [Ontotext web site](http://graphdb.ontotext.com/documentation/standard/devhub/fundamentals.html).
+Short videos introducting RDF/RDFS and SPARQL are available on the [Ontotext web site](http://graphdb.ontotext.com/documentation/standard/devhub/fundamentals.html).
 A more in-depth introduction to SPARQL by Bob DuCharme can be found on [YouTube](https://www.youtube.com/watch?v=FvGndkpa4K0).

+A specific [tutoria](http://www.linked-open-statistics.org/plosh/sparql-inside) on SPARQL has also been realised for the hackathon.

 ## SKOS/XKOS